bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 - All resources isolated
 - Very few *published* VM escapes

 A few clarifying points.
-I've simplified the CPU bits for this discussion.
-That is, while hardware extensions provide native or near native execution, there is still quite a bit that happens in software for those instructions that don't translate.
+I've simplified the CPU conversation for this discussion.
+That is, while hardware extensions provide native or near native execution, there is still quite a bit happening in software for those instructions which do not translate.
 Additionally, the "all resources isolated" is a bit of a simplification as well.
 Most modern hypervisors will do some manner of memory sharing, compression, and consolidation.
-That said, one VMs memory still belongs only to that VM.
+However, memory is still generally isolated to a specific VM.

 ### Containers (Docker / LXC)